5. PlutoSDR Basics¶

 - I recommend installing VM guest additions.
 Within the VM go to Devices > Insert Guest Additions CD > hit run when a box pops up.
 Follow the instructions.
 Restart the VM.
 The shared clipboard can be enabled through Devices > Shared Clipboard > Bidirectional.

 - If running OSX, within OSX, not the VM, in system preferences, enable “kernel extensions”.
 Then install HoRNDIS (you may need to reboot after).

 - If running Windows, install this driver: https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win/releases/download/v0.7/PlutoSDR-M2k-USB-Drivers.exe

-- Plug Pluto into the host machine over USB, make sure to use middle USB port on Pluto, the other one is power only.
-It should create a virtual network adapter, i.e. the Pluto appears like a USB ethernet adapter
+- Plug Pluto into the host machine over USB.
+Make sure to use the middle USB port on Pluto because the other is for power only.
+Plugging in Pluto should create a virtual network adapter, i.e., the Pluto appears like a USB ethernet adapter.

-- On the host machine (not VM), open a terminal or whatever ping tool you want and ping 192.168.2.1.
-If that doesn’t work stop here, and debug the network interface.
+- On the host machine (not VM), open a terminal or your preferred ping tool and ping 192.168.2.1.
+If that doesn’t work, stop and debug the network interface.

 - Within the VM, open a new terminal

 - Ping 192.168.2.1.
 If that doesn’t work stop here and debug.
-If the ping works then you should be good to go, assuming 192.168.2.1 was actually the Pluto and not some random computer on the network (unlikely but possible).
-If you want to be 100% sure 192.168.2.1 is your pluto, try doing “ssh firstname.lastname@example.org” pass: analog, and it should log into it.
+If the ping works then you should be good to go, assuming 192.168.2.1 is actually the Pluto and not some random computer on the network (unlikely but possible).
+If you want to be 100% sure 192.168.2.1 is your Pluto, try doing “ssh firstname.lastname@example.org” pass: analog, and it should log into it.

-- Write down the IP address somewhere because you’ll need it when we start using the Pluto in Python
+- Write down the IP address because you’ll need it when we start using the Pluto in Python.

 Installing PlutoSDR Driver¶